 In many neighborhoods are often found kind souls whose fervent avocations involve feeding all the wild animals in the subdivision.
 Such individuals have been known to take great pleasure in placing dishes of peanuts, piles of sunflower seeds, pieces of raw and cooked meat, and a variety of other kinds of food, in their back yard several times a week.
 Some put out the food and go about their business, while others retreat to the back porch to watch the wild animals arrive in droves to take part in the bounty.

-An acquaintance of the author who is an experienced and well-respected physician, does this at his home every few days.
+An acquaintance of one of the authors is an experienced and well-respected physician.
 He and his wife buy several 50-lb. bags of dry dog food every week.
 Several times in the coming week, just after the sun sets, they pour the contents of these bags out on the ground, about 50 feet from their home.
 Hundreds of raccoons immediately pour out of the nearby woods and mill around their feet, greedily consuming the dry pellets.
-It is an amazing sight to behold, and my friend and his wife seem genuinely mesmerized by the spectacle.
+It is an amazing sight to behold, and this physician and his wife seem genuinely mesmerized by the spectacle.

-Over the past thirty years the author and this friend have discussed, together, the negative issues associated with this practice.
+Over the past thirty years the author involved has discussed the negative issues associated with this practice with his friend in detail.
 Laying out the obvious problems has never been persuasive, though.
 He and his wife just smile, wholly unmoved.
 That’s an important point to ponder.
-These two are among the finest individuals the author has ever known — their peculiar raccoon-feeding habit notwithstanding — yet they refuse to acknowledge the unhealthy dependency they are inculcating in the raccoons, and the growing rodent populations they are husbanding.
+These two are among the finest individuals this author has ever known — their peculiar raccoon-feeding habit notwithstanding — yet they refuse to acknowledge the unhealthy dependency they are inculcating in the raccoons, and the growing rodent populations they are husbanding.
 Sadly, they are not alone.

-When the author is called to homes with serious rodent infestations whose yards are entirely bereft of rodent attractants, these friends come to mind.
+When the authors are called to homes with serious rodent infestations whose yards are entirely bereft of rodent attractants, these friends come to mind.
 Inspecting further usually uncovers a neighbor’s yard serves as a feeding ground for rodents.

 The point here is not to cast aspersions, but simply to illustrate that it is common to have open and stealth feeding of wild animals in many if not most neighborhoods in America.
 The practice is rooted in deeply felt beliefs that are not amenable to change.
 For that reason, it is reasonable to believe that any home in an urban or suburban setting will face a constant barrage of rodent activity emanating from unseen, uncontrollable portions of the surrounding homes.
 Even if open and stealth feeding of wild animals is not taking place, however, other conditions common to many yards still provide wild rodents plenty of nutriment, particularly if pets are involved.